w3c/wai-intro-wcag/content/wcag3-intro.md

 Additionally, we welcome comments on ways that the Accessibility Guidelines Working Group can better support your review, feedback, or inclusion in the process of creating WCAG 3.

 It will take you some time to understand the proposed new structure and conformance model in this WCAG 3 draft.
-* If you are interested in helping shape WCAG 3, we encourage you spend time reviewing this draft and [submit comments](#comments).<br>Before you review and comment on the Working Draft, please read through this page, including the [background](#background) section near the end.
+* If you are interested in helping shape WCAG 3, we encourage you spend time reviewing this draft and submit comments.
+Before you review and comment on the Working Draft, please read through this page, including the [background](#background) and [review and commenting](#comments) sections near the end.
 * If you want to wait until WCAG 3 is more polished and stable to start learning it, you can read later drafts in 2021 or 2022.

 Later drafts of WCAG 3 will have most of the accessibility requirements (“success criteria”) from WCAG 2 and will have additional accessibility requirements, including some from <abbr title="Authoring Tool Accessibility Guidelines">[ATAG](https://www.w3.org/WAI/standards-guidelines/atag/)</abbr> and <abbr title="User Agent Accessibility Guidelines">[UAAG](https://www.w3.org/WAI/standards-guidelines/uaag/)</abbr>.